derlin/OS-TP-shell/README.md

 I added a comment at the top of each created/modified file, which explains the purpose, modifications, todos and/or bugs that could persist.
 Please, refer to them if you have a doubt.

-I also decided to include the git repository into the archive, in case you want to have a look at the previous versions (we never know ;)).
-If this bother you, feel free to remove it (rm -rf .git*).

 The makefile provided two commands: all and clean.
 The .o and .d are created in the bin/ directory.
 If you run it on different systems, don't forget to make clean before trying to compile again.